-&lt;sup>6 Cf. Administrative Conference of the United States, Recommendation 2017-1, Adjudication Materials on Agency Websites, 82 Fed.
+6 Cf. Administrative Conference of the United States, Recommendation 2017-1, Adjudication Materials on Agency Websites, 82 Fed.
 Reg.
 31,039 (July 5, 2017) ("Agencies that adjudicate large volumes of cases that do not vary considerably in terms of their factual contexts or the legal analyses employed in their dispositions should consider disclosing on their websites a representative sampling of actual cases and associated adjudication materials.").

-Since the decision to create and maintain an agency litigation webpage involves balancing factors that will differ from agency to agency, this Recommendation should not be read to suggest that agency litigation webpages be created and maintained by all agencies, especially those that litigate thousands of cases each year.
-Nor should this Recommendation be read as dictating the precise contents or structure of agency litigation webpages.
-While encouraging the creation and maintenance of agency litigation webpages, the Administrative Conference recognizes that an agency's unique circumstances might ultimately militate against creating an agency litigation webpage or might support only the creation of a comparatively limited agency litigation webpage.
-At bottom, this Recommendation simply offers best practices and factors for agencies to consider in making their agency litigation materials available on their websites, should the agencies choose to do so.
+especially those that litigate thousands of cases each year.
+Nor should this Recommendation be 84 read as dictating the precise contents or structure of agency litigation webpages.
+While 85 encouraging the creation and maintenance of agency litigation webpages, the Administrative 86 87 Conference recognizes that an agency's unique circumstances might ultimately militate against creating an agency litigation webpage or might support only the creation of a comparatively 88 89 limited agency litigation webpage.
+At bottom, this Recommendation simply offers best practices 90 and factors for agencies to consider in making their agency litigation materials available on their 91 websites, should the agencies choose to do so.
 The Recommendation leaves the weighing and balancing of those factors to the sound discretion of individual agencies.
+92